About

 Thumbnail for

-In a time when biodiversity loss is often reduced to numbers and headlines, I see painting as a space of resistance—a place where we can reimagine our relationships with other species, even if only momentarily.
-Through careful looking, I invite viewers to confront the silences, the absences, and the quiet agency that lingers in these preserved bodies.
-I hope the animals in my work are not only seen, but seen as looking back.
+My aim is to slow perception and draw the viewer into a quiet space where looking becomes an act of care.
+In a time when biodiversity loss is often reduced to data and headlines, I see painting as a space of resistance.
+Through sustained attention, I invite viewers to encounter absence, silence and the quiet agency that lingers in these preserved bodies, animals not only seen, but seen as looking back.

 Download CV